 Photos: Sun Guangyong/People's Daily

-Bangkok (People's Daily) - Thailand on Saturday confirmed three new cases of the COVID-19 coronavirus, bringing the total to 3,040 since the virus first arrived in the kingdom in January.
+Bangkok (People's Daily) - Thailand on Wednesday confirmed seven new cases of the COVID-19 coronavirus, bringing the total to 2,947 since the virus first arrived in the kingdom in January.

-The national coronavirus response authority decided to extend the state of emergency until June 30 as the curfew and other travel restrictions have slowed the spread of disease.
+The national coronavirus response authority on Monday decided to extend the state of emergency for another month until May 31 as the curfew and other travel restrictions have slowed the spread of disease.